-• All organizations or individuals desiring to recruit professionally on campus must contact the Career Development Office.
+· All organizations or individuals desiring to recruit professionally on campus must contact the Career Development Office.

-- All campus-affiliated organizations or individuals wishing to sell merchandise or services must receive permission from and work with the student activities coordinator. - Tables in the Johnson Center atrium, Carlson Tower lobby, and Magnuson Campus Center are available to campus departments and Registered Student Organizations (RSO) for the purposes of sales, surveys, solicitations or other uses.
-These must be reserved through the Office of Student Activities. - RSOs must obtain permission to sell merchandise or services in the residence halls for fund raising purposes from the ORLH director.
-Door-to-door selling and soliciting in the residence halls, on campus, or in the local community are not permitted. - All RSOs or students who wish to conduct a survey in the residence halls must obtain prior approval from the ORLH director.
-Students who wish to conduct a survey elsewhere on campus must obtain prior approval from the student activities director. - All organizations or individuals not affiliated with the university who wish to distribute printed materials must receive approval from and work with the student activities director. - All organizations and individuals not sponsored or affiliated with the campus are prohibited from soliciting students on campus to donate money, join their organization, purchase their products, register to vote, sign petitions, or utilize their services without prior approval form the student activities director.
+- All campus-affiliated organizations or individuals wishing to sell merchandise or services must receive permission from and work with the student activities coordinator. - Tables in the Johnson Center atrium, Carlson Tower lobby, and Magnuson Campus Center are available to campus departments and Registered Student Organizations (RSO) for the purposes of sales, surveys, solicitations or other uses. - RSOs must obtain permission to sell merchandise or services in the residence halls for fund raising purposes from the DRLH.
+Door-to-door selling and soliciting in the residence halls, on campus, or in the local community are not permitted. - All RSOs or students who wish to conduct a survey in the residence halls must obtain prior approval from the DRLH.
+Students who wish to conduct a survey elsewhere on campus must obtain prior approval from the student activities coordinator. - All organizations or individuals not affiliated with the university who wish to distribute printed materials must receive approval from and work with the student activities coordinator. - All organizations and individuals not sponsored or affiliated with the campus are prohibited from soliciting students on campus to donate money, join their organization, purchase their products, register to vote, sign petitions, or utilize their services without prior approval form the student activities coordinator.

-Please note: If you believe a solicitor has harassed you, you may file a complaint with the vice president for student engagement and dean of students, the Department of Campus Safety, the ORLH, or the student activities coordinator.
+Please NOTE: If you believe a solicitor has harassed you, you may file a complaint with the vice president for student engagement and dean of students, the Department of Campus Safety, the ORLH, or the student activities coordinator.